use-cardano/use-cardano/README.md

 ## At a glance

 `use-cardano` is a react hook that makes interacting with the Cardano blockchain easy.
-The library lets you connect web3 dapp wallets using the CIP-30 Web Bridge and [lucid-cardano]().
+The library lets you connect web3 dapp wallets using the [CIP-30 Web Bridge](https://cips.cardano.org/cips/cip30/) and [lucid-cardano](https://github.com/spacebudz/lucid).
 It is written in TypeScript and uses the aforementioned library lucid-cardano for functionality such as signing transactions.

 ## Philosophy

 While the library largely builds on `cardano-lucid` for core functionality, I went with the more generic name `use-cardano` to signify that I intend to expand beyond the core concepts with QoL utility functions, hooks and components.
-I want to make it as easy as possible to get started building Cardano dapps with React, and I hope this will lower the bar of entry.
+The purpose of this package is to make it as easy as possible to get started building Cardano dApps with React, and I hope this will lower the bar of entry into Cardano dApps development.

 ## Docs